 Natural selection is the process by which organisms adapt and change within their environment.

 The study of the peppered moth (Biston betularia) in England during the Industrial Revolution in the 1800s is a famous example of natural selection.

-1. What are the four conditions necessary for natural selection to occur?
+2. What are the 4 conditions required for natural selection to occur?

-Natural selection requires four conditions: reproduction, inheritance, variation in the fitness of organisms, and diversity in individual traits among population members.
-Natural selection occurs if they are satisfied.
+Reproduction, inheritance, variation in the fitness of organisms, and diversity in individual traits among population members.
+Natural selection occurs automatically if they are satisfied.

 Natural selection is a basic mechanism that affects the evolution of populations of living organisms through time.
-It can be broken down into five simple processes, abbreviated as VISTA: Variation, Inheritance, Selection, Time, and Adaptation.
+It’s so simple that it can be broken down into five simple processes, abbreviated as VISTA: Variation, Inheritance, Selection, Time, and Adaptation.

 We hope you enjoyed studying this lesson and learned something cool about Natural Selection!
 Join our Discord community to get any questions you may have answered and to engage with other students just like you!
-Don't forget to download our App and check out our awesome VR room for this guide - we promise it makes studying much more fun 😎
+Don’t forget to download our App to experience our fun, VR classrooms – we promise, it makes studying much more fun! 😎

 Natural Selection https://flexbooks.ck12.org/cbook/ck-12-biology-flexbook-2.0/section/5.21/primary/lesson/natural-selection-bio/ Accessed on 7 Dec 2021

 Natural Selection https://en.wikipedia.org/wiki/Natural_selection Accessed on 7 Dec 2021